 Before you consider the new code in greater depth, first determine your desired outcome.
 As you evaluate energy consumption, the highest priority is not simply to install energy saving measures that dampen the amount of energy usage.
 To be truly efficient and raise the bar on sustainability, your green building measures should be focused on preventing the use of energy in the first place.
 This is accomplished by an integrated and comprehensive approach by a knowledgeable and insightful team involving your architect, general contractor, engineers, and design team.

 System components such as heating, ventilation, and air conditioning (HVAC); lighting; and appliances all make a significant contribution to overall building energy use.
+As a result, you could be putting more of your money into paying these types of bills.
+By continuously tracking your energy usage, it will help you to come to the conclusion about whether you need to switch energy providers or not, which could be important if you’re using a significant amount of energy in these areas.
 Intelligent buildings, which apply a range of integrated, microprocessor-based measurement and control technologies to improve the home environment and functionality for occupants, can help to reduce energy load.
 Reducing your energy load will also be a great way for people to save money on their energy bills as well.
 Another way to help you save money on your energy bills is to use a company like Startex Power.
 You might be pleasantly surprised by how much money you can save by switching providers.